White Knights of the Ku Klux Klan

 The White Knights of the Ku Klux Klan is a Ku Klux Klan (KKK) organization primarily located in Mississippi and Louisiana and active in the United States.
-The organization is known for using violence against the activists in the civil rights movement.
+The organization is known for using violence against activists in the civil rights movement.

 Origins

 It originated in Mississippi and Louisiana in the early 1960s under the leadership of Samuel Bowers, its first Imperial Wizard.
 The White Knights of Mississippi were formed in December 1963, when they separated from the Original Knights of Mississippi after the resignation of Imperial Wizard Roy Davis.
 Roughly 200 members of the Original Knights of Louisiana also joined the White Knights.
 Within a year, their membership was up to around six thousand, and they had Klaverns (local branches of the Ku Klux Klan) in over half of the counties in Mississippi.
 By 1967, the number of active members had declined to around four hundred.
 Similar to the United Klans of America (UKA), the White Knights are very secretive about their group.